nihiels/DynamicTable/README.md

 DirectSmile Cross Media Extension to view and/or edit Data Relations.

 ## Install
-To install, download the DynamnicTable_vXX.zip and import it in DirectSmile Cross Media in the Extension Items browser.
+To install, download the DynamnicTable.zip and import it in DirectSmile Cross Media in the Extension Items browser.

 ## Dependencies:
 - DSMX v 7